How to Write the Claremont McKenna Supplemental Essay

-As with any “why this school” essay, you’ll want to give specific, concrete, compelling reasons about why this is the right school for you.
-Claremont Mckenna is an outstanding liberal arts college located in sunny southern California—fantastic, but both CMC and every other applicant already know that.
-Take some time to research special opportunities, interesting classes, or professors you are eager to work with.
+As with any “why this school” essay, you’ll want to give specific, concrete, and compelling reasons about why this is the right school for you.
+Claremont Mckenna is a fantastic liberal arts college located in sunny southern California—fantastic, but both CMC and every other applicant already know that.
+Take some time to research unique opportunities, interesting courses, or faculty members you are eager to work with.
 Try to mention a few specific aspects of CMC that make you want to attend CMC over other high ranking liberal arts colleges.
-You can also talk about more cultural aspects of the college and its student body.
+In addition to the academic and career draws of CMC, you can also write about cultural aspects of the college and its student body.
 For instance, perhaps you are someone with very diverse interests, and you appreciate that ⅓ of CMC students double major.
-Or perhaps you come from a large high school where you don’t know your professors well, and you’re looking forward to the tight knit relationships CMC fosters between students and faculty.
+Perhaps you come from a large high school where you don’t know your teachers well, and you’re looking forward to the tight knit relationships CMC fosters between students and faculty.
 If you relate to CMC’s applied liberal arts philosophy of “learning to do and doing to learn” show your reader what that looks like in your life.
 Did your love of finance lead you to start a podcast about financial literacy?
 Or maybe your passion for baking led you to take an online class about the chemistry of cooking.
 If you haven’t seen this philosophy play out in your life thus far, think about how it would shape your college experience into one that is both intellectually stimulating and practical.

 One of the hallmarks of a CMC education is the first-year humanities program that all students take in their first year at the College.
 The program has two components: the Freshman Humanities Seminar (FHS) and the Freshman Writing Seminar (FWS).
 While each FHS and FWS seminar has a distinctive approach in terms of texts and topics, their pairing gives first-year students a shared academic experience in small, writing-intensive courses that foster critical thinking about a wide range of important issues.